HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 #### Account
 "One drawback for the Account/Balance Model is the exposure to double spending attacks(Anm.
 Ich: more precisely: replay attacks).
 An incrementing nonce can be implemented to counteract this type of attack.
 In Ethereum, every account has a public viewable nonce and every time a transaction is made, the nonce is increased by one.
 This prevents the same transaction being submitted more than once."

+Light Client is equivalent to SPV in UTXO model.
+Allows for "light nodes processing about 1KB of data per 2 minutes to receive data from the network about the parts of the state that are of concern to them, and be sure that the data is correct provided that the majority of miners are correctly following the protocol, and perhaps even only provided that at least one honest verifying full node exists."

 ### Wallets